Landed (Freeman's Wood)

 The land is owned by a property investment company which is registered in Bermuda, and its owners are thought to be based in Hong Kong.
 The director of the UK development company for the site is a Punjab-born, polo-playing friend of Prince Charles.
 His son plays polo with Prince Harry.
 So this scrubby semi-derelict patch of land has direct links to global economic, political, and social networks.

-The commissioned artists have completed their artworks.
-Layla Curtis has developed an iPhone app featuring conversations about the site; Sans Facon have created a board game about landownership; and Goldin&Senneby have bought a plot of land and engaged a playwright to produce a script about it.
-More details.
+Goldin&Senneby bought a plot of land and engaged a playwright to produce a script about it.

 Some Lancaster-based artists also contributed to the project.
 Helen Hicks and Rachel-Ann Powers were appointed as Engagement Artists.
 StoreyG2 provided support to Catriona Stamp for production of a video.

-Our aim for this project, and the artworks produced, is to raise awareness and discussion of land-ownership and its effect on people's lives, here and around the world.
+Our aim for this project, and the artworks produced, was to raise awareness and discussion of land-ownership and its effect on people's lives, here and around the world.
+The project received widespread attention, being reported in The Guardian, Art Monthly, Stir to Action, Elsewhere, Landscape Research, various on-line blogs, social media, etc., and was presented at conferences in the UK, Italy, Denmark, and Sweden.